IchHabRecht/packages-scanner/README.md

 Comma separated list of vendor names to exclude from Packagist check.

+*--only-different*

+Shows only packages which have different registered sources.

 ### vendor:list

 The command lists all vendor names of the packages found in the provided packages.json.